We Lovingly Offer our Prayers for You

 St. Paul the Apostle Convent is home to a community of the Sisters of Life.

-The Cardinal's Annual Stewardship Appeal 2022
+Cardinal's Annual Appeal 2025

 St. Paul the Apostle Parish Mission